 There are a variety of different ways to take cannabidiol (CBD).
-These all depend on what you need and what kind of relief you are seeking from your particular condition or symptoms.
+These all depend on what you need and what kind of relief you are seeking.
 Each of these different methods of administration will work at a slightly different rate.
 They all have different rates of absorption by your body.
 So, what is the best way to take CBD in order for maximum absorption?
 More importantly which method best suits you?

 CBD & Bioavailability